-Information on required syllabi elements may be found in the Operations Manual Sections 15.2.k and l.
+Information on required syllabi elements may be found in the Policy Manual Sections 15.2.k and l.
 Specific language regarding free speech and expression, accommodations for students with disabilities, and class absences for religious holy days is provided below.
 Faculty should also consult with their college/department for additional required syllabi information.

 Please consider also including the recommended information below regarding classroom expectations, student support resources, and the university's non-discrimination statement.